jitseD/escape-room/README.md

 ## The Result

-Check out the result and try to escape from my website at [jitsedekeyser.be/devine/escape-room](https://jitsedekeyser.be/devine/escape-room)
+Try to escape from the website at [jitsedekeyser.be/devine/escape-room](https://jitsedekeyser.be/devine/escape-room)

 Tip: to adjust more the display settings open the dev tools and select ⫶ > more tools > rendering

+Or watch the full end result at [vimeo.com/1017646470](https://vimeo.com/1017646470)